cv007/AVRmega_Twi/README.md

            //example- Twim::address(0x68) is same as twim.address(0x68)

 twim.address( 0x68 ); //set address, remains in use until changed
-//if interrupts not on, they will need to be one sei(); //MyAvr.hpp has the include needed for this
+//if interrupts not on, they will need to be on sei(); //MyAvr.hpp has the include needed for this

 u8 wbuf[1] = { 0 }; //a write buffer which has the write data (if writing)